caioOlivera/jordan-travis-scott-js/README.md

 ## 💻 Projeto/Project

-Esse projeto é um site sobre a collab entre Travis Scott e Nike, feito para treinar e aprender animações em Javascript </br>
+Esse projeto é um site sobre a collab entre Travis Scott e Nike, feito para treinar e aprender animações em Javascript. </br>
-This project is a site about the Travis Scott x Nike collab, built with the goal of learning how to use animations in Javascript
+This project is a site about the Travis Scott x Nike collab, built with the goal of learning how to use animations in Javascript.

 ## :memo: Licença/License